1. Home

 • Don’t overestimate your mileage: The larger your estimated mileage, the more you might pay.

-• Think about a black box policy.
-Younger and less experienced drivers could save a lot by agreeing to having a black box device fitted to their car that monitors your driving.
-The safer you're driving, the less you pay.
+• Think about a black box policy: Younger and less experienced drivers could save by agreeing to fit a black box device to their car.
+This monitors driving habits; the safer you drive, the less you pay!

 Compare car insurance quotes